What is sport psychology?

-Increasingly sport psychologists are seen as a regular part of an athlete’s team.
+Increasingly sport psychologists are seen as a regular part of an athlete’s team, equipping them with a range of tools to perform at their best.
 Although they may not help them with physical training, they are an important part of helping athletes perform better by focusing on their minds.
-Sports psychology revolves around helping athletes face and overcome problems, achieve their goals and ultimately enhance their performance.
+Sport psychology revolves around helping athletes face and overcome problems, achieve their goals and ultimately reach their full potential.

-A sports psychologist can have varied experience that includes research and working with patients.
-Although sports psychologists focus on mental wellbeing, they can function as consultants, therapists or work in conjunction with trainers.
+A sport psychologist can have varied experience that includes research and working with clients in individual, group, or team settings.
+Although sport psychologists focus on mental wellbeing, they can function as consultants, therapists or work in conjunction with trainers.
 Additionally, it should be noted that the strategies used to help athletes are applicable to many other disciplines, including academic performance, business training, public speaking, and ‘life coaching’.

 Sports psychology (sometimes referred to as performance psychology) addresses a range of symptomatic issues including:

-- Persistent stress: Over-preoccupation with thoughts and worries about sporting achievement, expectations or training and subsequent loss of life-balance can negatively impact performance and general mental health.
+- Performance anxiety & stress: Over-preoccupation with thoughts and worries about sporting achievement, expectations or training and subsequent loss of life-balance can negatively impact performance and general mental health.

-- Sadness or depression: Issues around achievement, career, sporting culture, and pressure to succeed can lead to feeling depressed, hopeless, trapped or uncertain of your athletic vocation.
+- Sadness or depression: Issues around achievement, career, sporting culture, and pressure to succeed can lead to feeling depressed, hopeless, trapped or uncertain of one’s athletic vocation.

-- Generalised anxiety: You may notice physical manifestations including but not limited to muscle tension, insomnia, digestive issues, tension headaches and lethargy, and behavioural changes such as social withdrawal, irritability, and issues with drugs or alcohol.
+- Generalised anxiety: You may notice physical manifestations including but not limited to muscle tension, insomnia, digestive issues, tension headaches and lethargy, and behavioural changes such as social withdrawal, irritability, and issues with drugs/alcohol.

-- Conflicts with coaches, teammates, or loved ones: Sports psychologists can mediate interpersonal conflict in sporting/academic organisations as well as help resolve social or family tension.
+- Conflicts with coaches, teammates, or loved ones: Sport psychologists can mediate interpersonal conflict in sporting/academic organisations as well as help resolve social/family tension.

 - Systemic issues: Teams or individuals may seek out support in coping with issues affecting an entire team or community, including racism, sexism, hazing, and substance abuse.

-At Brisbane Counselling Centre we have psychologists who are specifically trained in the area of sports coaching and exercise psychology and who can assist you with any of the following:
+Attending at Brisbane Counselling Centre are psychologists who are specifically trained in the area of sports coaching and exercise psychology and who can assist you with any of the following: